MooersLab/cctbxsnips-Atom/README.md

 1. ** Facilitation of code reuse **.
 Code snippets can save time by reusing existing code.
 The presence of tab stops in code snippets can help ensure that all parameters that need customization to a new problem are considered.
 Thus, tab stops can reduce subsequent debugging.

 2. **Use Atom to edit Jupyter and Colab code and markdown cells** The existing snippet formats for Jupyter and Colab notebooks do not support tab triggers and tab stops, which are standard features of code snippet systems in most text editors.
-We can overcome these limitations by sending the active code cell to Atom via the GhostText extension for the browser.
+We can overcome these limitations by sending the active code cell to Atom via the browser's GhostText extension.

 ## Installation of the snippets